aroeh/cli-commands/GitCli.md

 # Add

-> Adds the specified files to be included on the next commit.
+Adds the specified files to be included on the next commit.
 All changed files can be added or individual files can be added.
-- add * will add all files with saved changes

 `git add <file>`

+> Using * will add all files with saved changes

 ```
 git add *